 Just like you can

-an EventStream
+map an EventStream to

-get a new, transformed, EventStream
+get a new, transformed, EventStream, you can map

-s too.
-The resulting Signal
+Signals too.
+The resulting Signal will reflect

 the transformation expressed in the mapping function, both in its

-and in the events change
+definition of now and in the events change

 fires.val myVar = Var(3) val mapped = myVar.map(_ * 10) println(mapped.now) // prints 30 myVar() = 62 println(mapped.now) // prints 620